director. producer. rule-of-three follower.

 Sriya Sarkar is a multidisciplinary director and creative impact producer.

-She has worked across digital, film, and theater, with a focus on advocacy, impact, and political spaces, including Change.org, Hillary Clinton's presidential campaign, and Democratic super PAC Priorities USA.
+She has worked across digital, film, and theater, with a focus on advocacy, impact, and political spaces.

-She currently co-runs Inquilaabis, a full-service production company dedicated to spotlighting radically impactful organizations, movements, and individuals through short form content and savvy distribution strategies.
+She co-founded and currently co-leads Inquilaabis, a full-service creative production house dedicated to amplifying radically impactful organizations, movements, and individuals through video production.

 Her creative work has contributed to winning clemency for the wrongfully incarcerated, amplifying millions of petition signers' voices for racial justice, and destigmatizing abortion through live comedy.